nmshd/documentation/_docs_integrate/delete-attributes.md

 ## Delete OwnIdentityAttributes

-Lastly, you can also [delete OwnIdentityAttributes]({% link _docs_use-cases/use-case-consumption-delete-an-attribute-and-notify.md %}), i.e. LocalAttributes that are owned by yourself and whose `shareInfo` property is undefined.
+Lastly, you can also [delete OwnIdentityAttributes]({% link _docs_use-cases/use-case-consumption-delete-an-attribute-and-notify.md %}).
-Analogously to the cases above, also all predecessors of the OwnIdentityAttribute with specified `attributeId` will be deleted.
+Analogously to the cases above, also all predecessors of the [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute) with specified `attributeId` will be deleted.
 Additionally, the `succeeds` property of the successor will be removed in case of [Attribute succession]({% link _docs_integrate/update-attributes-by-succession.md %}).
-If the OwnIdentityAttribute has [child Attributes]({% link _docs_integrate/attribute-introduction.md %}#complex-identityattributes), the same will hold true for all its children.

-Furthermore, if there are any shared copies of the OwnIdentityAttribute, their `shareInfo` will be updated such that `sourceAttribute` doesn't link to the deleted OwnIdentityAttribute anymore.
+Furthermore, if there are any [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) associated with the OwnIdentityAttribute, they will be deleted as well.
 As a consequence, the [get versions of Attribute shared with peer use case]({% link _docs_use-cases/use-case-consumption-get-versions-of-attribute-shared-with-peer.md %}) will no longer return those shared versions.
-Now, in case you shared an OwnIdentityAttribute with a peer, succeeded it without notifying the peer and then delete the source Attribute of the predecessor, you won't be able to [notify the peer about the succession]({% link _docs_use-cases/use-case-consumption-notify-peer-about-ownidentityattribute-succession.md %}) of this no longer existing OwnIdentityAttribute anymore.
+Now, in case you shared an OwnIdentityAttribute with a peer, succeeded it without notifying the peer and then delete the predecessor, you won't be able to [notify the peer about the succession]({% link _docs_use-cases/use-case-consumption-notify-peer-about-ownidentityattribute-succession.md %}) of this no longer existing OwnIdentityAttribute anymore.
 Instead, if you want to inform them about a newer version of this OwnIdentityAttribute, you must [share that version]({% link _docs_use-cases/use-case-consumption-share-an-ownidentityattribute.md %}) again.